Introduction to MySQL encryption

 MySQL Encryption is a process of encrypting a database that practices transforming the plain text and text-readable data records in the server database into a non-understandable hashed text with the help of an encryption algorithm.

-Generally, when any user browsers data in a database, then the data based on the table column type will be text-readable.
-Several of the classically used field categories for the columns in the database table like VARCHAR, INT, TEXT, and DATETIME are in human-readable form, except blobs and some other categories of fields.
+Generally, when any user browsers data in a database, the data based on the table column type will be text-readable, several classically used field categories for the columns in the database table, like VARCHAR, INT, TEXT, and DATETIME, are in human-readable form, except blobs and some other categories of fields.

-Thus, MySQL Encryption is performed either by encrypting the container that holds the stored MySQL data records, i.e. say disk memory or encrypting data information before directing it to the MySQL server.
+Thus, MySQL Encryption is performed either by encrypting the container that holds the stored MySQL data records, i.e., disk memory or by encrypting data information before directing it to the MySQL server.

 Syntax

-MySQL Enterprise Encryption delivers industry typical functionality features for asymmetric encryption for protecting sensitive data during its lifespan, i.e. Public Key Cryptography.
-This MySQL Enterprise Encryption is responsible for encryption, digital signatures, key generation, and some cryptographic features for serving organizations shield the intimate data and fulfill regulatory necessities comprising Sarbanes-Oxley, HIPAA, and the PCI Data Security Standard.
+MySQL Enterprise Encryption delivers industry-typical functionality features for asymmetric encryption for protecting sensitive data during its lifespan, i.e., Public Key Cryptography.
+This MySQL Enterprise Encryption is responsible for encryption, digital signatures, key generation, and some cryptographic features for serving organizations to shield intimate data and fulfill regulatory necessities comprising Sarbanes-Oxley, HIPAA, and the PCI Data Security Standard.

 Also, MySQL Enterprise Encryption provides DBAs as well as Developers the technical tools they require for the listed ones below: